Vialiceq/Ins/README.md

 once you  use these , it means you agree the principle AND these have nothing to do with me anymore!

+The code is from the https://github.com/Siujoeng-Lau

-We reserve all the right for the final explanation！
+we reserve all the right for the final explanation！